Hyacinth: Distribution

 The genus Hyacinthus is considered native to the eastern Mediterranean from southern Turkey to the region of Palestine, including Lebanon and Syria, and on through Iraq and Iran to Turkmenistan.
 It is widely naturalized elsewhere, including Europe (Bulgaria, France, Greece, Italy, the Netherlands, Sardinia, Sicily and former Yugoslavia), Cyprus, North America (California, Pennsylvania, Texas), central Mexico, the Caribbean (Cuba, Haiti) and Korea.

 Cultivation

 The Dutch, or common hyacinth, of house and garden culture (H. orientalis, native to Southwest Asia) was so popular in the 18th century that over 2,000 cultivars were grown in the Netherlands, its chief commercial producer.
 This hyacinth has a single dense spike of fragrant flowers in shades of red, blue, white, orange, pink, violet or yellow.
 A form of the common hyacinth is the less hardy and smaller blue- or white-petalled Roman hyacinth.
-These flowers need full sunlight and should be watered moderately.
+Hyacinthus orientalis grows best in moderately fertile, well-drained soil.
+It tolerates partial shade, although flowering is generally better in full sun.